 What I did in the end

-I chose to invest £8k into the S&P 500 ETF, and then also £10k into the NASDAQ 100.
+I chose to invest my lump sum redundancy payout by putting £8k into the S&P 500 ETF, and £10k into the NASDAQ 100.
 Having not been exposed to US tech much other than those in the S&P500, this seems like an opportunity as I believe the world will become more dependant on tech for working at home etc.

 I ruled out individual stock trading as I really don’t have the time to study companies properly.

 It’s funny; the FIRE movement always recommends using low-cost ETFs to invest.
-I tried to think outside this box when deciding on investing a lumpsum but eventually made my way back to ETFs for investing.
+I tried to think outside this box when deciding on investing a lump sum redundancy payout but eventually made my way back to ETFs for investing.
 For the long term, it works, and that’s what I’m investing for.

 The eventual allocation of my £22k was

 I could have saved a lot of time going straight to ETFs, but I enjoyed playing around with the numbers.
 I have some ideas on how to invest in the future now too and some awesome time saving spreadsheets.
 Time well spent.